And I was abandoned by my country.

 They brought no help.
 No updates.
 Just a handshake and a vanishing act.

-I trained my mind.
-I studied people.
+I trained my mind and body, I studied people.
 I learned Arabic.

 I survived three stabbings and 5,200 enemies.